 FAF Developments, leveraging the experience of its principals, was formed in 1982 as an international project management and business development company.
-FAF is headquartered in the United States and has branch offices in Afghanistan, Argentina, Chile and Costa Rica.
+FAF is headquartered in the United States.
 FAF, through its network, provides a flexible and value‐added extension to clients’ internal resources, with the benefits of specialist know‐how, industry experience and a cross‐cultural team.

 From experience gained over the years of developing and managing large scale projects in different parts of the world, FAF has found that to be successful, you must think globally and act locally.
 In international projects, it is important to be sensitive to the local culture, yet aware of what is happening in the rest of the world.

 FAF adapts best practices to the local environment by leveraging its international network on a “tailor-made” basis for each project.
 We have a “get it done” mentality and are not afraid to “roll up our sleeves” to achieved the desired results.

 Clients are from both the private and public sector.
-Public sector clients include the IFC (World Bank), USAID (U.S. Agency for International Development), PRT’s, Coalition Forces, OPEC (Overseas Private Investment Corporation), CIDA (Canadian International Development Agency) and multiple other foreign donors and governments.
+Public sector clients include the IFC (World Bank), USAID (U.S. Agency for International Development), USDA and FAS, PRT’s, Coalition Forces, OPEC (Overseas Private Investment Corporation), CIDA (Canadian International Development Agency) and multiple other foreign donors and governments.

 Download our Corporate Capabilities document.